polizoto/DOCX_TO_EPUB3_PC/README.md

 	(Repeat step 4 until every chapter of the book has been corrected and edited)

-5. Use the bash script (DOCX_To_EPUB3_PC.sh) to convert the DOCX files for each chapter into an EPUB 3 book
+5. Use the bash script (DOCX_To_EPUB3_PC.sh) to convert the DOCX file into an EPUB 3 book

 	- To run the script: open a terminal and enter this command from the root directory
 		- ./DOCX_To_EPUB3_PC.sh
 		- Press enter and wait for the script to execute
 	- The script performs these functions:
-		- Converts docx files to Markdown
+		- Converts docx file to Markdown
 			- Note: Currently Pandoc cannot convert a DOCX file with LaTex Math to MathML when EPUB 3 is the output format specified; Pandoc has no problem, however, converting Markdown files + Latex to MathML when exporting to EPUB3
 		- Corrects LaTeX syntax after Pandoc conversion from DOCX to Markdown
-		- Converts Markdown files to EPUB 3
+		- Converts Markdown file to EPUB 3
 		- Adds epub:type markup to page numbers in document
 		- creates a page-list nav section to NAV document
 		- adds accessibility metadata to the package document
 		- adds custom alternate text for the cover image
-		- adds xml:lang attribute to all XHTML files, including up to four languages
+		- adds xml:lang attribute to the XHTML files, including up to four languages
 		- Runs the ACE accessibility checker by DAISY to create an accessibility report on the EPUB 3 book

+6. Check the ACE accessibility report to confirm that there are no errors:

+	- The script will run the ACE tool on the EPUB and output it to a "Report" folder
+	- Correct any errors in the EPUB (see next step)
+	- Once the EPUB book has no errors, change the name of the EPUB to the name of the book

-6. (OPTIONAL) Use Sigil to correct / edit EPUB information for accessibility
+7. (OPTIONAL) Use Sigil to correct / edit EPUB information for accessibility

 - Note: our script adds this information automatically but there is need for human editing to confirm the access mode, accessibility summary, add accessibility features, accessibility hazards etc.
 - Here are some example items that you may wish to edit/ add: